uptrace/bunrouter/README.md

 ### Panic Handling
 TreeMux.PanicHandler can be set to provide custom panic handling.
 The `SimplePanicHandler` just writes the status code `http.StatusInternalServerError`.
 The function `ShowErrorsPanicHandler`, adapted from [gocraft/web](https://github.com/gocraft/web), will print panic errors to the browser in an easily-readable format.

+## Unexpected Differences from Other Routers

+This router is intentionally light on features in the name of simplicity and performance.
+When coming from another router that does heavier processing behind the scenes, you may encounter some unexpected behavior.
+This list is by no means exhaustive, but covers some nonobvious cases that users have encountered.

+### gorilla/pat query string modifications

+When matching on parameters in a route, the `gorilla/pat` router will modify `Request.URL.RawQuery` to make it appear like the parameters were in the query string. `httptreemux` does not do this.
+See [Issue #26](https://github.com/dimfeld/httptreemux/issues/26) for more details and a code snippet that can perform this transformation for you, should you want it.

 ## Middleware
 This package provides no middleware.
 But there are a lot of great options out there and it's pretty easy to write your own.